The Capeman: Recordings

 In 1997 (before the show's premiere), Simon released a studio album called Songs from The Capeman, featuring 13 songs from the show performed by Simon with appearances from some of the original cast.
 Compared to Simon's other studio recordings, the album was not a success, peaking at position 42 of the Billboard 200 chart, the lowest of his career.
 Soon after, Puerto Rican singer Danny Rivera included a Spanish-language version of "Born in Puerto Rico" as part of his live recording, En Vivo desde Carnegie Hall.
 In the recording, Rivera can be heard acknowledging Simon's presence in the audience, and thanking him for the song on behalf of all Puerto Ricans.

-An original cast soundtrack recording was produced featuring 21 tracks, but its release was postponed after the show's failure.
+An original Broadway cast recording was produced featuring 21 tracks, but its release was postponed after the show's failure.
 The record was eventually released in 2006 at the iTunes Store as The Capeman (Original Broadway Cast Recording).
 All vocals on this release were performed by the original cast, with an appearance by Paul Simon on "Trailways Bus."